 This growth can cause network issues on existing components due to heavy workloads and improper adaptation of new technologies.
 It could be a faulty or damaged cable, a routing problem due to misconfiguration, an over-utilized link, misconfiguration of IP addresses or subnet masks, etc. End-users also expect enterprises to provide 99.99 percent uptime and a network outage can result in loss of revenue, customers, data and business opportunities, while incurring huge costs on network expansion.

-For an IT admin, troubleshooting network issues is the top priority and it requires sophisticated network troubleshooting software which identifies and prevents network disruptions and delivers on Service Level Agreements (SLA).
+An IT admin requires sophisticated network troubleshooting software which identifies and prevents network disruptions and delivers on Service Level Agreements (SLA).

 These network troubleshooting tools range from simple command line based troubleshooting utilities to more comprehensive and robust solutions that allows for a systematic, efficient and proactive approach to network troubleshooting, e.g. ManageEngine OpManager.

 Some of the basic network troubleshooting tools are as follows:

-The right network performance troubleshooting tool is one that offers all the essential functionalities that are required to troubleshoot your network at the earliest possible with the least amount of effort.
+The right network performance troubleshooting tool is one that offers all the essential functionalities that are required for troubleshooting network issues at the earliest possible with the least amount of effort.

 If you think you can manage with basic a network troubleshooting monitoring tool or other free tools available in the market, here are some limitations you need to consider:

 This is where a comprehensive network monitoring troubleshooting tool is effective in your business or enterprise's IT management strategy.

 ManageEngine OpManager is a robust network management troubleshooting tool that lets you monitor your routers, switches, servers, VMs, and storage devices in a single console.
 It provides the functionality of all these basic network troubleshooting tools and packet loss monitoring capabilities in a simple user interface (UI).
-With OpManager's built-in, powerful tools, you can identify what's causing the trouble and troubleshoot network performance issues with ease.
+With OpManager's built-in, powerful tools, you can identify what's causing the trouble and troubleshoot with ease.

 Here are some the network troubleshooting tools available in OpManager: